 The third critical event is the truck hitting the end of the vehicle in front of them.
 This can happen if the driver is distracted, speeding, or if they experience brake failure.

 Associated factors with crashes also includes driving while fatigued—a common issue with truck drivers traveling long distances over multiple days, prescription or over-the-counter drug use which can cause drowsiness and other side effects, being unfamiliar with the roadway, and dealing with inconsistent traffic flow like congestion.
 When these factors are present, a semitruck accident may be more likely to occur.

-When our lawyers investigate your case, we’ll analyze the crash to get the full story of what happened.
-This will include listening to your account, eyewitness account, reading the police report, looking at the accident scene or photographs of the scene, seeing the truck’s black box information, and consulting with accident reconstructionist specialists if necessary.
+Your King of Prussia truck accident lawyer will analyze the crash reports and evidence surrounding the accident.
+This will include listening to your account, eyewitness accounts, reading the police report, looking at the accident scene or photographs of the scene, seeing the truck’s black box information, and consulting with accident reconstructionist specialists if necessary.